lfk118/ZooplanktonBench/README.md

-# ZooplanktonCV: A Benchmark Dataset for Zooplankton Recognition in Images and Videos
+# ZooplanktonBench: A Geo-Aware Zooplankton Recognition and Classification Dataset from Marine Observations
 This is the PyTorch implementation of our paper.
 It proposes a benchmark for Zooplankton recognition in images and videos.
 For visualization results and details, you can check on our [website](https://lfk118.github.io/ZooplanktonCV_Webpage).

 ## Installation